 In a nonjudicial foreclosure, Alaska law permits the borrower to reinstate (get current on) a defaulted loan at any time before the sale date.
 But if the trustee filed two or more previous notices of default and the borrower reinstated each time, the trustee can refuse to accept a later reinstatement.
 (Alaska Stat. § 34.20.070).

-In an Alaska nonjudicial foreclosure, though, a foreclosed borrower doesn't get the opportunity to redeem the home following the sale unless the deed of trust (the loan contract) expressly gives the borrower a right of redemption.
+Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+But under Alaska law, a foreclosed borrower doesn't get the opportunity to redeem the home following the sale unless the deed of trust expressly gives a right of redemption.
 (Alaska Stat. § 34.20.090).

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
 Once you file for bankruptcy, something called an "automatic stay" goes into effect.
 The stay functions as an injunction, which prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.